-Currently any expenses in research and development ("R&D") result from the change in categorization of certain employee related expenses from engineering to R&D. We include all of those employees who work both on engineering activities and R&D activities in the headcount within the Engineering and allocate the expense to R&D, as categorized above.
+Currently any expenses in R&D result from the change in categorization of certain employee related expenses from engineering to R&D. We include all of those employees who work both on engineering activities and R&D activities in the headcount within Engineering and allocate the expense to R&D, as categorized above.
 The efforts of the engineering group include supporting existing product offerings as well as developing future product offerings.
-Consequently, such expenses are segregated, and these expenses make up the total R&D expenses for the three months ended June 30, 2013.
-The increase in R&D expenses of \$130 for the three months ended June 30, 2013 compared to \$0 for the same period in 2012 reflected compensation paid to scientists and engineers that became our employees in connection with the CollabRx acquisition.
-The Company had no expenses associated with R&D for continuing operations for the three months ended June 30, 2012 due to the exit from our core historical DRIE operations.
+Consequently, such expenses are segregated, and these expenses make up the total R&D expenses for the three and nine months ended December 31, 2013.
+The decrease in R&D expenses of \$332 and \$105 for the three and nine months ended December 31, 2013, respectively, compared to the same periods in 2012 reflected the slowing rate of Engineering efforts being related to R&D. Prior to the CollabRx acquisition, the Company had no expenses associated with R&D for continuing operations for the three and nine months ended December 31, 2012 due to the exit from our core historical DRIE operations.